anthonycm/vendor-renewal-tracker/README.md

 ## The agentic step

-Urgency here isn't just "how many days are left" — it's days left weighed against how bad the consequence is and whether this specific vendor has been flexible before.
+Urgency here isn't just "how many days are left"; it's days left weighed against how bad the consequence is and whether this specific vendor has been flexible before.
 That's a judgment call, not a threshold, so `assessRenewalUrgency()` (`lib/claude.ts`) hands the item plus its renewal